intellifi-nl/push-doc/spot_protocol_json.md

 This protocol is used for communicaton between the spot and the Brain server.
 But also for communication between our spots and the Intellifi Dashboard.

 Important: The JSON protocol is not actively developed anymore.
 In the coming months we are planning to switch to a protocol buffers based protocol.
-We will elaborate this on [this](spot_protocol_pb.md) when ready.
+We will elaborate this on [this page](spot_protocol_pb.md) when ready.

 Framing
 -------